interlay/interlay.github.io/docs/vault/overview.md

 ### What do Vaults do?

 1. **Provide Collateral** and upload their Bitcoin public key to the bridge.
 The amount of collateral provided determines how much BTC the Vault can accept for safekeeping.
-Collateral can initially be provided in KSM (on Kintsugi) and DOT (on interBTC).
+Collateral can initially be provided in assets white-listed by Governance.
+Initially KSM on Kintsugi and DOT on Interlay.
 2. **Issue**: Vaults receive BTC from users for safekeeping.
 This locks the Vault's collateral until BTC is redeemed again.
 3. **Redeem**: Vaults monitor the interBTC/Kintsugi bridge for redeem requests.
-When a user requests to redeem interBTC/kBTC, Vaults release BTC to the user and prove that they behaved correctly via the BTC-Relay.
+When a user requests to redeem interBTC, Vaults release BTC to the user and prove that they behaved correctly via the BTC-Relay.
 Only if this proof is correct, the Vault's collateral is unlocked.

 To support the integrity of the bridge, Vaults are also able to assume the role of a Relayer: